 Document History

-Owner: Sub-Warden
+Owner: The Sub-Warden

 Document Status: Final

-Approved by: Warden
+Approved by: Safeguarding & Wellbeing Committee of the Governing Body

-This document is available from: School intranet and School website
+This document is available from: School Intranet and website

 Review Cycle Annual

-Current version Adopted: August 2023
+Current version Adopted: August 2024

-Review Date: August 2024
+Review Date: August 2025

 Linked Documents: Safeguarding Policy, Wellbeing Policy, Behaviour Policy, Drugs Policy, Exclusion Policy, Boarding Principles and Practice, Safeguarding Policy, Code of Conduct

 Linked External Documents School Rules

-Roles and responsibilities
+Roles and Responsibilities

-The Sub-Warden is responsible for creating, implementing and maintaining this policy, as well as being responsible for all of the operational matters associated with this policy.
+The Sub-Warden is responsible for creating, implementing, and maintaining this policy, as well as being responsible for all of the operational matters associated with this policy.

-The Sub-Warden ensures that all of the teaching staff understand the policy and their responsibilities within it and that the Policy is consistently implemented in all departments, including identifying training needs.
+The Sub-Warden ensures that all of the teaching staff understand the policy and their responsibilities within it and that the policy is consistently implemented in all departments, including identifying training needs.